AxdeKlerk/Searchlight-Promotions-2/README.md

   ![cta-btn-2](https://github.com/user-attachments/assets/369cc1c9-7880-42a1-9d63-082054cf7aa4)

  ### 5. Page Titles
- Simple page titles that allow a user to know where they are on the website.
-I designed them offset to the left as you would find them on a note pad.
+ The page titles were designed to be simple and to allow the user to know where they are on the website.
+I designed them offset to the left as you would find them on a note pad (in keeping with the typography chosen).

  This is an example of the page titles: